freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/introduction-to-html-css-question-c.md

 ## --text--

-Between HTML and CSS, which would you use for changing the font and background color of a button?
+Between HTML and CSS, which should you use to change the font and background color of a button?

 ## --answers--

-You should use CSS to change the background color and font of your button.
+You should use CSS to change the background color and font of a button.

 ---

-You should use JavaScript to change the background color and font of your button.
+You should use JavaScript to change the background color and font of a button.

 ---

-You should use HTML to change the background color and font of your button.
+You should use HTML to change the background color and font of a button.

 ## --video-solution--